jibidnd/budget_simulation/README.md

 - `ConstantItem`: A constant cashflow:
     - This is a cashflow that is not expected to vary by time.
     - For example, perhaps your gym membership or your internet bill is a fixed amount per month and this is not expected to change.
-- `DiscreteItem`: A cash flow that can take a finte amount of scenarios:
+- `DiscreteItem`: A cash flow that can take a finte number of scenarios:
     - This is a cash flow that may vary from time to time, but can only take a finite number of possible values.
     - For example, income from employment may have 3 states: `current job, promotion, and unemployed`
 - `ContinuousItem`: A cash flow that can take any number of scenarios: